fleetdm/fleet/docs/Deploy/Reference-Architectures.md

 ### MySQL

 Fleet uses MySQL extensively as its main database.
 Many cloud providers (such as [AWS](https://aws.amazon.com/rds/mysql/) and [GCP](https://cloud.google.com/sql/)) host reliable MySQL services which you may consider for this purpose.
 A well-supported MySQL [Docker image](https://hub.docker.com/_/mysql/) also exists if you would rather run MySQL in a container.
-For more information on how to configure the `fleet` binary to use the correct MySQL instance, see the [Mysql Configuration](https://fleetdm.com/docs/configuration/fleet-server-configuration#mysql) section.
+For more information on how to configure the `fleet` binary to use the correct MySQL instance, see the [MySQL configuration](https://fleetdm.com/docs/configuration/fleet-server-configuration#mysql) documentation.

 Fleet requires at least MySQL version 5.7, and is tested using the InnoDB storage engine.